 - It is imperative that you follow your educational plan and only enroll in courses required for your stated degree objective.
-Your plan should include: major, prerequisites, general education requirements and electives.
-All previously completed coursework will be taken into account so official transcripts will need to received before the appointment.
+Your plan should include major, prerequisites, general education requirements and electives.
+All previously completed coursework will be taken into account so official transcripts need to be received before the appointment.

 - An updated education plan must be submitted to the VA Benefits Office each year or each time that you change your major/degree objective.